4 years full-time

 Mathematics and Physics are natural subjects to combine at university.
 Comprehending high-level physics requires a strong mathematical foundation.
 Mathematical models are developed to explain our observations of the physical world.

-Our integrated programme gives you access to the combined expertise of the Departments of Physics and Mathematics.
+Our integrated programme gives you access to the combined expertise of staff working in both Physics and Mathematics.
 Our specialist teaching emphasises the mathematical structure of physical theory, providing a strong basis on which to build a comprehensive understanding of modern physics.

 The MPhys degree is accredited by the Institute of Physics (iop.org) and the MMath by the Institute of Mathematics and its Applications (ima.org.uk), guaranteeing the standard of our teaching and learning.
 Completing this degree will put you on track to becoming a Chartered Physicist or Chartered Mathematician.

-Your studies will be split fairly evenly between the Departments of Physics and Mathematics.
+Your studies will be split fairly evenly between Physics and Mathematics.

 In mathematics you'll explore areas such as dynamical systems, nonlinear dynamics and fluid mechanics.
 These modules, taught by mathematical physicists will provide you with rigorous training in underlying theory, allowing for greater concentration on your fundamental mathematics.

 As your studies progress, you will complete a thorough grounding in physical knowledge, scientific principles and methods.
 Core modules will give you a comprehensive understanding of fundamental physics, while optional modules in your third and fourth year allow you to investigate favourite topics in further depth.

-Year 1 emphasises core material to consolidate your existing knowledge and prepare you for more advanced study.
+In your first year, you will study core modules which emphasise key material to consolidate your existing knowledge and prepare you for more advanced study.